chocolatey/choco-wiki/CommandsInstall.md

 Note: You should pass this as `'/value1 /value2'`.
 Powershell strips off double quotes so if you need to pass double quotes for values, you should `'/value1=''some value'' '` using two single quotation marks instead of a `"`.
 Chocolatey will convert this back to double quotes (e.g. `/value1="some value"` for the above).

+For example, one may want to override the default installation directory of a piece of software.
+See https://github.com/chocolatey/chocolatey/wiki/GettingStarted#overriding-default-install-directory-or-other-advanced-install-concepts.

 Defaults to ''.

 ###OverrideArguments flag (optional) - v0.9.8.13+